mixpanel/docs/pages/docs/tracking-methods/sdks/ios.md

 ```

 ### Setting Super Properties Only Once
-If you want to store a super property only once (often for things like ad campaign or source), you can use <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/registerSuperPropertiesOnce:">registerSuperPropertiesOnce:</a>.
-This function behaves like <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/registerSuperProperties:">registerSuperProperties:</a> and has the same interface, but it doesn't override super properties you've already saved.
+If you want to store a super property only once (often for things like ad campaign or source), you can use [`registerSuperPropertiesOnce:`](https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/registerSuperPropertiesOnce:).
+This function behaves like `registerSuperProperties` and has the same interface, but it doesn't override super properties you've already saved.
 ```objc Objective-C
 [mixpanel registerSuperPropertiesOnce:@{@"Source": @"ad-01"}];
 ```

-This means that it's safe to call <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/registerSuperPropertiesOnce:">registerSuperPropertiesOnce:</a> with the same property on every app load, and it will only set it if the super property doesn't exist.
+This means that it's safe to call `registerSuperPropertiesOnce:` with the same property on every app load, and it will only set it if the super property doesn't exist.

 ### Super Properties Live in Local Storage
 Our mobile libraries store your super properties in local storage.
 They will persist so long as the app is installed (between launches and updates).
 Uninstalling the app will remove that customers super properties.